-The book ends with Howard Schultz that, after fixing the US business, looks at expansion again.
-Starting with China.
+The book ends with Howard Schultz who, after fixing the US business, looks at expansion again.

 The epilogue stresses again the importance of balance.

-Again Howard stressed the importance of the a sustainable economical model and the emotional attachment with the customers.
+Again Howard stressed the importance of the sustainable economic model and the emotional attachment to the customers.

-And of course, of being an authority in the core business.
+And of course, being an authority in the core business.
 I particularly loved when he said:

 Last but not least… Don’t forget your product.
 You must always excel in your core product.

-This is strictly personal, but as Starbucks talks about humanity and Italian espresso bar atmosphere, I couldn’t help but think that it’s a multinational with a bunch of all-the same stores talking.
+But as Starbucks talks about humanity and the Italian espresso bar atmosphere, I couldn’t help but think about what Starbucks really is.

-I leave the final judgement to you, but whatever the case, there’s lots of good in this book and I hope you will build a big and ethical business.
+I leave the final judgment to you, but whatever the case, there’s lots of good in this book and I hope you will build a big and ethical business.
 Get Onward on Amazon.